There are some people who are difficult to shop for. If you’re shopping for a food blogger, check out these ideas that are on my Christmas list.

 The following is my list of what a food blogger wants for Christmas (hint hint to any of my family who may be reading this!).

 The more recipes I try, the more equipment I want.
 I feel like this is the most obvious thing that a food blogger would wish for.
 New gadgets to try.
 New appliances to work with.
-New tools for our cooking arsenal.
+And new tools for our cooking arsenal.

 If you don’t know what they need, ask!
 Every food blogger will have a list that they could quickly repeat the moment they are asked.
 As for me, a few things I don’t have are an instant pot, an air fryer, a toaster oven, icing spatulas, and a double boiler.
 Just remember, everyone has different equipment already, and various things they will want.